replyre/Feedback_UI/README.md

 * no check on name or email added

 ## note:
-* the sight currently sends feedback to my mail id, please change the email to get the message at your end.
+* the site currently sends feedback to my mail id, please change the email to get the message at your end.
 * visit <a href ="https://formsubmit.co/">formsubmit.co</a> for more insight.